tomdyson/bakerydemo/readme.md

 - [ ] Call this function using relevant page content on save, using search fields.
 We'll use the Blog Page model [Matt]
 - [ ] Populate tags using the results of the function [Matt]

+## Questions

+- Should we differentiate robot tags from human tags? e.g. with a namespace: 'Auto:Wagtail'
+- What happens when pages are updated - do we remove tags which are no longer relevant?

 Wagtail demo project
 =======================